Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ## Extensions<a name="Extensions"></a>
 Sometimes a concept cannot be implemented using the building blocks FHIR offers by default.
 In this case, an extension might be used to implement such a concept.
 Keep in mind that extensions are often seen as a burden for implementers:

-- If it possible to model the concept (cleanly) without an extension, this is usually the preferred way.
+- If it is possible to model the concept (cleanly) without an extension, this is usually the preferred way.
 - If that's not possible, check if HL7 or other reliable standardization organizations provide an extension to implement the concept.
 - If that's not possible and after discussing the concept with the HL7 FHIR community (on chat.fhir.org), try to create an extension in a reusable way (or reuse a previously defined extension).
-- If that's not possible, create an extension specific for the resource/profile.
+- If that's not possible, create an extension specific to the resource/profile.

 Usually, mappings for the concept, bindings to specific ValueSets and any functional descriptions will be added when the extension is used within a profile.
 When the extension pertains to a particular profile or resource, this information SHALL be added to the extension.
 To aid rendering purposes, functional descriptions and implementation guidance are placed on the extension root rather than the `Extension.value[x]` (except for terminology bindings).
 Without constraints, most snapshots generators will only include the root element in the profile that hosts the extension.
 So placing the information on the extension makes sure the information is visible in the profile without the need to navigate into the extension by the implementer.